phidatahq/phidata/README.md

 - **📷 Multi-Modal**: Native support for text, image, audio, and video.
 - **🤝 Multi-Agent**: Delegate tasks across a team of specialized agents.
 - **🧠 Memory Management**: Store user sessions and context in a database.
-- **📚 Knowledge Stores**: Integrate vector databases for RAG or dynamic few-shot learning.
+- **📚 Knowledge Stores**: Integrate vector databases for Agentic RAG or dynamic few-shot learning.
 - **🧩 Structured Outputs**: Respond with structured data.
 - **📈 Monitoring**: Track agent sessions and performance in real-time with [Agno Cloud](https://app.agno.com).